Percona-Lab/percona-dbaas-cli/source/mongodb-options.rst

 List of Options
 ----------------------------------

-Any valid option from the CustomResource can be set using the ``--options`` flag, a list of valid commonly used options is below:
+Any valid option from the Percona Server for MongoDB Operator `Custom Resource <https://www.percona.com/doc/kubernetes-operator-for-psmongodb/operator.html>`_ can be set using the ``--options`` flag.

+Here is the list of valid commonly used options:

 * ``replsets.[rs0].size`` - The number of members in the ReplSet.
 By default it's internally named rs0.
 Can be any valid number, although we recommend